CSP & block_html Cache

 However, the value of the nonce attribute has to be different for every request.

-On the next request to the page, the cached record of the block will be used, but the nonce in the cached HTML will not match the nonce for the current request, and the script will not be executed by the browser.
+However, on subsequent requests to the page, the cached record of the block will be used, but the nonce in the cached HTML will not match the nonce for the current request, so the script will not be executed by the browser.

 What causes a block to be cached in the block_html